It's not true that you can't exercise with arthritis. In fact, it's a very good idea! Here's why

 Regular exercise can make you feel and look fantastic – it will give you more confidence in your body and make you feel good about yourself psychologically and physically.
 And you can definitely still exercise with arthritis.

 But it’s not always easy to exercise with arthritis if you find certain activities difficult and painful.
 It’s really important to find something you enjoy and something that suits your body, so that you can do it regularly.
 Make exercise fun, such as doing an Aquacise class with friends; your body weight will be suspended in the water which means less strain on your joints, and nobody can see if you’re doing it wrong!
+Exercise isn’t for everyone and some people may decide to take an easier approach, especially if their arthritis is causing them a significant amount of pain.

 Or, try rolling exercise into your daily commute by cycling to work or college.
 Cycling puts less strain on the lower body joints, and is great for building up strength.
 Healthy, toned muscles act a bit like a corset, helping to strengthen and support the joints.